ChrisDietrich405/beauty-by-jo/README.md

 # beauty-by-jo

-This is a website built for a salon, my first freelance job This project includes Redux, a couple of outside libraries and SASS
+This was my first freelance job.
+Using Redux for state management and creating the modals were the biggest challenges.
+The app includes the slick-carousel library for the slideshow and axios for fetching apis.

 ## How To Run This Project